 You’re Jittery and Anxious

 Do you sometimes get anxious and can’t figure out why?
 If you are a coffee lover, this may be your answer!
 As most of you know coffee contains caffeine, which is a type of stimulant.
 When we are tired and in need of sleep, our brain can release neurotransmitters (brain chemicals) that tell our body that it’s time to rest.
-Stimulants, such as caffeine, often work by getting in the way of this process, allowing you to feel more alert and focussed.
+Stimulants, such as caffeine, often work by getting in the way of this process, causing you to feel more alert and focussed.

 The one thing that many people don’t know is that caffeine isn’t just found in coffee, it can also be found in other drinks (such as energy drinks) and chocolate.
 So if you drink multiple cups of coffee, eat lots of chocolate or chug down several energy drinks a day, this can be why you feel jittery and anxious.

 Now I know saying ‘cut coffee out’ is definitely easier said than done, so before you raise your hands in protest, hear me out.
-If you’re constantly relying on coffee for “pick me up”, then you might need to take a step back and assess what is it that is causing you to feel tired in the first place - are you not getting enough sleep?
+If you’re constantly relying on coffee for a “pick me up”, then you might need to take a step back and assess what it is that is causing you to feel tired in the first place - are you not getting enough sleep?
 Are you not eating foods that provide you with enough energy to get through the day?

 If you genuinely like the taste of coffee, then try switching to decaf and see if this helps!
 If you want a good substitute, I like drinking green tea as it still gives me energy, but also contains plenty of beneficial antioxidants.